yami-gore/webtech_project/README.md

 # webtech_project
 Royal Enfield Webpage
-project made by using html css javascript and boostrap
+project made by using html css javascript and bootstrap